Eztosin/alx-low_level_programming/README.md

-This repository contains all the concepts of C programming language I've learnt in the alx software engineering program.
+This repository contains all the concepts of C programming language I learnt in the alx software engineering program.

 -Hello C World